-Particularly at the current time, coping with a post Covid-19 life whilst cost of living is increasing many of us may be suffering from anxiety or depression and need a little extra support.
+At the current time, coping with a post Covid-19 life whilst cost of living is increasing many of us may be suffering from anxiety or depression and need a little extra support.
 Be tolerant if some of your younger members are moody, or their behaviour has changed or they are less committed.

 If you are a coach, a club welfare officer or other person working in snowsport make sure you take the time to ask people how they are, listen to them, give them some support.
 If you think someone is acting differently, ask them twice: How are you?
 I’m OK, thanks.
 Are you really OK?
 Well…..
 Keep the chat positive and supportive.
 Keep your body language open and non-confrontational.
 Be empathetic and take them seriously.
 Ask them how they are feeling at the moment?
 How long have they felt like this?
 Who do they feel they can go to for support?
 Is anything in their personal life contributing to how they are feeling?
 Is there anything you can do to help?
 Offer support, not solutions; everyone is different.
 If the child does not say anything but you are concerned, please raise this with the club Welfare Officer and signpost the child to our signpost section below, which includes a number of specialist organisations and charities.
 Make sure they know there are organisations that can help them.
 Feel free to add these links to your clubs website to make it easier for club members or participants to find this support.